pmatarodrigues/blog/content/post/building-an-app-to-manage-my-financial-portfolio.md

 authors = ["PedroMataRodrigues"]
 date = 2021-02-15T00:00:00Z
 excerpt = "I decided to embrace in a new side project, something that could be large enough to cover all the areas needed in software development.
 A short - and lonely - brainstorm led to an idea that can be expanded almost infinitely.
-I decided to build a Financial Portfolio Manager." hero = "/images/airfinance_blog_1-1.png" timeToRead = 3 title = "Building a Financial Portfolio Manager - Introduction and Architecture"
+I decided to build a Financial Portfolio Manager." hero = "/images/airfinance_blog_1.png" timeToRead = 3 title = "Building a Financial Portfolio Tracker - Introduction and Architecture"

 +++
 _Hello There!_

 The number of frameworks and programming languages is increasing and, as I needed to solidify and diversify my knowledge in order to understand what would catch my attention,

 I decided to embrace in a new side project, something that could be large enough to cover all the areas needed in software development.A short - and lonely - brainstorm led to an idea that can be expanded almost infinitely.
-I decided to build a Financial Portfolio Manager.
+I decided to build a Financial Portfolio Tracker.

 A platform like this could scale to a high number of requirements if I wanted to continue with it, but at the same time it was perfect for a small and steady start.